Coughing helps to clear the airways in the chest and throat. Coughs are common in children – especially around preschool age and can be caused by:

 - reduced consciousness in children

-Paracetamol and ibuprofen are not classed as cough and cold medicines and can be given to children, if required.
+Paracetamol is not classed as cough and cold medicines and can be given to children, if required.

 When to visit a doctor